CLICK HERE NOW to take action to improve dental access

 The mouth is an essential part of our overall health.

-HelpMNSmile believes that by reinstating adult dental coverage and providing necessary treatment for individuals with special needs, the state will save taxpayer dollars.
+HelpMNSmile believes that continuing to invest in adult dental coverage and providing necessary treatment for individuals with special needs will help save taxpayer dollars.
 It will ensure the correct use of health care dollars by decreasing unnecessary ER visits and preventing complex health issues.
-The cost of dental-related visits to hospital emergency rooms in Minnesota has been estimated at over $150 million over a three-year period.
-We believe that Minnesota can be a leader in improving oral health in Minnesota.
+From 2016 to June of 2018 it is estimated that $49.48 million was spent on non-traumatic dental care in Emergency Rooms (MN Hospital Association).

 In 2009 the Minnesota legislature cut the adult dental benefit because of a budget deficit.
 Under the current law, Minnesotans on Medical Assistance can receive limited care.
 Low income adults in the state are most likely to report having problems due to the condition of their mouth and teeth, with the top issue they are experiencing is pain (Health Policy Institute, 2015).